 BNP Paribas is a French société anonyme registered with the Registre du Commerce et des Sociétés in Paris under number 662 042 449 (APE business identifier code: 651 C), licensed to conduct banking operations under the Monetary and Financial Code (Code Monétaire et Financier, Livre V, Titre 1^{er}).
 BNP Paribas is domiciled in France; its registered office is located at 16, boulevard des Italiens - 75009 Paris, France (telephone number: +33 1 40 14 45 46).
 BNP Paribas is governed by banking regulations, the provisions of the Commercial Code applicable to trading companies and by its Articles of Association.
-The Bank's purpose (Article 3 of the Articles of Association) is to provide and conduct the following services with any legal entity or individual, in France and abroad, subject to compliance with the laws and regulations applicable to credit institutions licensed by the Comité des Établissements de Crédit et des Entreprises d'Investissement: any investment services, any services related to investment activities, any banking activities, any transactions related to banking activities, any purchase of an ownership interest, within the meaning of Book III, Title 1 relating to bank transactions, and Title II relating to investment services and their ancillary services, of the Monetary and Financial Code.
+The Bank's purpose (Article 3 of the Articles of Association) is to provide and conduct the following services with any legal entity or individual, in France and abroad, subject to compliance with the laws and regulations applicable to credit institutions licensed by the Comité des Établissements de Crédit et des Entreprises d'Investissement: any investment services, any services related to investment activities, any banking activities, any transactions related to banking activities, and Title II relating to bank transactions, and Title II relating to investment services and their ancillary services, of the Monetary and Financial Code.
 The Bank was founded pursuant to a decree dated May 26, 1966, its duration has been extended to a period of 99 years as from September 17, 1993.
 Each financial year begins on January 1 and ends on December 31.